-There is many cases on internet, most of the users pickup option to change the LCD board for a new one, someone even find the alternative (smaller size) screen. this case i will save my piano with NO COST.
+There are many cases on the internet, most of the user's pickup option to change the LCD board for a new one, someone even finds the alternative (smaller size) screen. this case i will save my piano with NO COST.

-My Yamaha DGX-620 has been having problem with screen display since 2011, right after 1 year warranty expired, so lucky! and the problem seems to be so typical! there are many users has same problem, the screen just shown half, sometimes worth and some time dramatically come better for a while (very soon), mostly the piano is screenless. here comes the challenge, we love the sound and we want it back to life....
+My Yamaha DGX-620 has been having problem with screen display since 2011, right after the 1-year warranty expired, so lucky! and the problem seems to be so typical! there are many users has the same problem, the screen just showed half, sometimes worth and some time dramatically come better for a while (very soon), mostly the piano is screenless. here comes the challenge, we love the sound and we want it back to life...

-first you need to take the 4 screws from the stand, then 94 more to take off! there are only 2 size of screws, quite easy but you better put them in diferent cups as shown.
+first, you need to take the 4 screws from the stand, then 94 more to take off! there is only 2 size of screws, quite easy but you better put them in different cups as shown.

 2) a smaller manual screw driver for the circuit board with care.

-3) a magnatic screw finder is a plus to collect every screw from it's compartment, make job smoother.
+3) a magnetic screw finder is a plus to collect every screw from its a compartment, make the job smoother.

-(pd: i forgot to take picture of my piano, just "borrow" some from internet, after will replace them by my own.)
+(PD: I forgot to take pictures of my piano, just "borrow" some from the internet, after will replace them on my own.)

 Step 2: TAKE OFF THE SCREEN MODULE